Ukulele Strap Button – An installation guide, Models, and more!

 S-Locks are dead silent on your uke — regardless of how you move, you will enjoy the noiseless performance.
 You additionally get high-grade felt washers to safeguard your guitar’s finish.

-Schaller makes premium accessories to provide the greatest playing experience possible, and S-Locks are a stellar example.
+Schaller makes premium accessories to provide the greatest playing experience possible, and S-Locks is a stellar example.

 S-Locks employ solid, 1-piece, hardened-steel strap buttons that are more than twice as thick as their predecessors.
 In short, these strap locks are powerful!